MinhHaiLe/Residence-Management-System/README.md

 # Residence-Management-System
 College Study Project
-This is a project that me and a partner has completed Using MySQL Workbench.
+This is a project that I and a partner have completed Using MySQL Workbench as a final exam project.
-I am responsible for the tables creation section while my partner took responsible for the data section.
+I am responsible for the tables creation section while my partner took responsiblility for the data section.
  ======================================================================================================
  Function/Statement used:
     Create Table